Selling an Inherited Property?

 Do inherited properties have to be sold?

-There’s no legal requirement to sell an inherited property, but if executors need to raise funds to pay inheritance tax, or wish to divide the value of the deceased’s estate amongst the beneficiaries, then selling the deceased’s property makes obvious sense.
+There’s no legal requirement to sell an inherited property, but if executors need to raise funds to pay inheritance tax, or wish to divide the value of the estate amongst the beneficiaries, then selling the property makes obvious sense.

 Issues to consider when renting out an inherited property